urbanspr1nter/nesthing/docs/PPU.md

 One temptation for an approach to emulate the CPU and PPU executing with each other is to write a multi-threaded emulator where the CPU and PPU are executed in 2 different threads at once, and access each other through calls.
 This is very complicated, and generally not a recommend approach at all.

-## Execution
+## Synchronizing Execution

-The CPU runs at a clock rate of 1.79 MHz, and since the PPU runs 3x the number of cycles the CPU runs for every instruction, the hardware PPU can be calculated to have a clock of about 5.37 MHz.
-All these clock speeds are derived by a main clock with the CPU and PPU clock values being some divided value of it.
+The CPU runs at a clock rate of 1.79 MHz.
+Since the PPU runs 3x the number of cycles the CPU runs for every instruction, the hardware PPU can be calculated to have a clock rate of about 5.37 MHz.
+All these clock speeds are derived by a main clock with the CPU and PPU clock values being some quotient value of it.

-In the case of the NES, the main clock is `21.4772 MHz` with the CPU clock being `21.4772/12` and PPU being `21.4772/4`.
+In the case of the NES, the main clock is `21.4772 MHz` with the CPU clock being `21.4772/12` (divider is 12) and PPU being `21.4772/4` (divider is 4).

 In our implementation, we will execute 3 PPU cycles for every CPU cycle.
 For every instruction, where the number of cycles it had taken the emulated CPU core to execute, we can define it by `cpuCycles`.
 The PPU cycles then can be found by multiplying this number by 3 -- which can be represented as: `ppuCycles = 3 * cpuCycles`.